aenlemmea/cmpt/README.md

 5. `cry config <--template>|<--compile-flags>|<--test-req>|<--clean-args>`

-Set the template file or the compiler flags or the testing requirements.
-Set cleaning arguments for what files with stated extensions will be removed by `cry clean`
+Set the template file and a alias for it or the compiler flags or the testing requirements.
+Set cleaning arguments for what files with stated extensions will be removed by `cry clean`.
+Set template placement strategy i.e, OVERWRITE or ADD\_DUPLICATE.
+Also pick template via aliases that would be placed in the directories.

 -----